 - Diamond: 15 stays, 30 nights, or 60,000 base points

 World of Hyatt points will not expire until June 30, 2021, even if there was no account activity for 24 months.
-All unused Free Night, Suite Upgrade, or Club Lounge Access awards with expiration dates between March 1, 2020, and December 31, 2020, will be extended to December 31, 2021.
+All unused Free Night, Suite Upgrade, or Club Lounge Access awards with expiration dates between March 1, 2020, and December 31, 2020, have been extended to December 31, 2021.

-Status and elite benefits will be extended for all existing elite members without having to re-qualify.
-This means that whatever status was shown as of March 31, 2020, will be automatically updated to reflect an expiration date of February 28, 2022.
+Status and elite benefits have been extended for all existing elite members without having to re-qualify.
+This means that whatever status was shown as of March 31, 2020, was automatically updated to reflect an expiration date of February 28, 2022.

 Additionally, elite requirements for 2021 have been reduced by 50%: